aybegumd/book-management-app-rn/README.md

 # Book Management App - React Native

 This is a **Book Management App** developed using **React Native**.
-The application allows users to manage a collection of books by adding, viewing, and updating information about the books.
-It also supports features like uploading a book cover image and navigating through different pages.
+The application allows users to log in with their membership credentials to view books in a list format, perform searches, sort books by categories, view detailed information about each book, and check their availability status.
+Admin users can log in using a special password to perform management tasks such as adding new books, deleting existing ones, and updating the availability status of books.

 ## Screenshots